WellyZhang/RAVEN/README.md

 # Acknowledgement

 We'd like to express our gratitude towards all the colleagues and anonymous reviewers for helping us improve the paper.
-The project is impossible to finish with out the following open-source implementation.
+The project is impossible to finish without the following open-source implementation.

 * [Wild Relational Network](https://github.com/Fen9/WReN)